leaflabs/libmaple/docs/source/i2c.rst

 ..
 FIXME [0.1.0] Link to board-specific values (BOARD_I2C1_SDA_PIN, etc.)

 Maple boards have two |i2c| ports.
 Maples reliably communicate with up to a 400kHz clock speed; this doesn't translate into a 400kbps data rate except in extreme cases because of addressing and protocol overhead.
-We have tested clock speeds up to a megahertz and have had mixed results; in theory it could be possible to achieve even higher rates, but signal quality degrades rapidly, and the bus becomes unreliable.
+We have tested clock speeds up to a megahertz and have had mixed results; in theory, it could be possible to achieve even higher rates, but signal quality degrades rapidly, and the bus becomes unreliable.